dalebezolli/cowatch/README.md

 # cowatch - Watch YouTube with friends
-> Web Extension for Firefox (& Chrome in the very near future)
+> Web Extension for Firefox & Chrome

 The past few years we've seen many platforms ***pop*** that offer the ability to watch videos or listen to music with your friends.
 Some were great but failed due to costs or bad management, others clunky and most of them took you outside of YouTube.